3 Year Old is Not Talking. Next Steps?

 For many parents, speech delay is a real and growing concern.
-In the US alone, around 5% of children aged between 3-10 years old experience some degree of speech and language delay over a consistent period of time.
+In the US alone, around 5% of children aged between 3-10 years old experience some degree of speech and language.

 Tracking a child’s speech development

-Tracking a child’s speech development is crucial in ensuring that children and their families receive help in supporting their child’s speech development and overcoming, where possible, any delay in this development.
+Tracking a child’s speech development is crucial in ensuring that children and their families receive help in supporting their child’s speech development and overcoming, where possible, any delay.

 What are the expected speech milestones for 3 years old?